 (b) the Bank has not assumed or created any market expectations that RBI approval for such repurchase/redemption/buy-back shall be given; and (c) the Bank: (i) replaces the PDIs with capital of the same or better quality and the replacement of the PDIs is done at conditions which are sustainable for the income capacity of the Bank; or (ii) demonstrates that its capital position is well above the minimum capital requirements after the repurchase / buy-back / redemption; and (d) any other pre-conditions specified in the Basel III Guidelines at such time have been satisfied.
-Such PDIs may be held, reissued, resold, extinguished Listing or surrendered, at the option of the Bank.
-The PDIs shall be listed on the Wholesale Debt Market (WDM) segment of the BSE.
+Such PDIs may be held, reissued, resold, extinguished or • • surrendered, at the option of the Bank.
+Listing The PDIs shall be listed on the Wholesale Debt Market (WDM) segment of the BSE.
 The Designated Stock Exchange for this issue shall be BSE.
 Depository NSDL & CDSL Deemed Date of Allotment June 14, 2018 Settlement mode Payment of interest and repayment of principal shall be made by way of credit through direct credit / NECS /RTGS/NEFT mechanism.
-Seniority The claims of the Bondholders in the PDIs shall be: i. superior to the claims of investors in equity shares and perpetual non-cumulative preference shares, if any, of the Bank whether currently outstanding or issued at any time in the future. ii. subordinated to the claims of depositors, general creditors and subordinated debt of the Bank other than any subordinated debt qualifying as Additional Tier 1 Capital (as defined in the Basel III Guidelines) of the Bank; iii. neither secured nor covered by a guarantee of the Bank or its related entity or other arrangement that legally or economically enhances the seniority of the claim vis -à-vis creditors of the Bank; Loss Absorbency The PDIs are subject to principal loss absorption as described herein and which are required of 'Additional Tier I instruments' at Level of Pre-Specified Trigger and at Point of Non Viability as provided for in Annex 16 of the Basel III Guidelines.

-The write-down will have the following effects:
+Seniority The claims of the Bondholders in the PDIs shall be: i. superior to the claims of investors in equity shares and perpetual non-cumulative preference shares, if any, of the Bank whether currently outstanding or issued at any time in the future. ii. subordinated to the claims of depositors, general creditors and subordinated debt of the Bank other than any subordinated debt qualifying as Additional Tier 1 Capital (as defined in the Basel III Guidelines) of the Bank; iii. neither secured nor covered by a guarantee of the Bank or its related entity or other arrangement that legally or economically enhances the seniority of the claim vis -à-vis creditors of the Bank; creators of the Dank, Loss Absorbency The PDIs are subject to principal loss absorption as described herein and which are required of 'Additional Tier I instruments' at Level of Pre-Specified Trigger and at Point 1 00 of Non Viability as provided for in Annex 16 of the Basel III Guidelines.
+The write-down will have the following effects: • Reduce the claim of the PDIs(up to nil) in liquidation;